 The hardest step is adding the diagonals.

 The bottom right corner of the grid always drops down, and if you don’t carry over to the top left corner, that number also drops down unless it is “0.”
-If a sum of a diagonal is more than 9, you do have to “carry over” the extra digit to the next diagonal – just like in block form, where you carry over to the next column during long addition.
+If a sum of a diagonal is more than 9, you do have to “carry over” the extra digit to the next diagonal – just like in the standard algorithm, where you carry over to the next column during long addition.

 The beauty of lattice multiplication is that it makes so much sense!
-Notice that in block form, the very first row matches the very last row of your grid, and that is an unbreakable rule for lattice form.
-Each row above the last row in the lattice grid matches the next row underneath the very first row in block form multiplication.
-In other words, lattice multiplication is the key to block form multiplication and a bona fide shortcut!
+Notice that in the standard algorithm, the very first row matches the very last row of your grid, and that is an unbreakable rule for lattice form.
+Each row above the last row in the lattice grid matches the next row underneath the very first row in standard algorithm multiplication.
+In other words, lattice multiplication is the key to standard algorithm multiplication and a bona fide shortcut!

 Another function is to multiply decimals easily and quickly.
 The steps are no different than for whole numbers.
 Keep in mind how many decimal places you need to apply at the end, after you have reached your final product, and move the invisible but ever present decimal point after the last digit from right to left until all the decimal places are accounted for.

 Not only a quick and great mnemonic, lattice multiplication is a lifesaver on tests where calculators are not allowed.
 I’ve taught this method to children taking entrance exams and adults taking the ASVAB and CBEST.
-Doesn’t drawing a grid and filling in boxes take more time than the habitual block form?
+Doesn’t drawing a grid and filling in boxes take more time than the habitual standard algorithm?
 Actually, it takes less time!
 The genius of lattice multiplication is how the more you practice using it, the faster it goes.
-I can beat students who use block form and be finished long before them.
+I can beat students who use the standard algorithm and be finished long before them.
 Try lattice multiplication today, for school, test prep or everyday life, and leave the hassle of long multiplication behind!

 “Natalie has been working with my daughter on Algebra 2 for approximately 3 weeks.
 She had her first test at school since the tutoring began.
 87% was the score on her test!
 She had been getting “F’s” on all her tests prior to Natalie helping her.
 Thank you!!!”— Kim, 32 lessons with Natalie